-Employees may be asked to present a physician's statement if the absence is three days or more or if it appears that one's performance is adversely affected by one's state of health.
+Employees may be asked to present a physician's statement if the absence extends to three days or if performance is adversely affected.
 A pattern of absence or excessive absences, not covered under the Family and Medical Leave Act (FMLA), may be subject to corrective action.
 In these circumstances, the administrator and pastor/superintendent will determine the appropriate level of corrective action.

-Absences that last longer than three or more consecutive calendar days may be eligible for FMLA.
+Absences that last three or more consecutive calendar days or that are chronic in nature may be eligible for certification under FMLA.
 Employees and administrators are responsible to notify the Diocese of Wilmington's Human Resources Office for all absences lasting longer than three working days.